-The Österreich Wein Marketing GmbH is a service company for the Austrian wine industry with headquarters in Vienna.
-A predecessor was the "Verein für Österreichische Weinwerbung" (Association for Austrian Wine Advertising) founded in 1952.
-The main focus was on wine tastings, participation in trade fairs, letter advertising and billposting.
+Österreich Wein Marketing GmbH is a service company for the Austrian wine industry based in Wien.
+A predecessor was the "Association for Austrian Wine Advertising" founded in 1952.
+Its main activities were wine tastings, trade fair participation, letter advertising and billposting.
 It was dissolved in 1968, the existing assets were given to the ÖWI (Austrian Wine Institute), today an ÖWM subsidiary.
-This subsidiary is still involved in logistics, shipping and sales of wine accessories, advertising material etc. Between 1968 and 1985 the Austrian Wine Fund carried out promotional activities for Austrian wine.
+Today, this company is still involved in logistics, shipping and the sale of wine accessories, advertising material, etc. Between 1968 and 1985, the Austrian Wine Industry Fund carried out promotional activities for Austrian wine.

-In 1985, the so-called wine scandal (popularly known as the "glycol scandal") came to light.
-This concerned the unauthorised "improvement" by adding diethylene glycol.
-At the end of 1986, the "Österreichische Weinmarketing Service GmbH" was founded to help alleviate the consequences of this scandal, among other things by means of marketing measures.
-It supports and coordinates the strategic efforts of the Austrian wine industry to improve quality and sales.
+In 1985, the wine scandal (popularly known as the "glycol scandal") came to light.
+It was about the unauthorised "improvement" by adding diethylene glycol.
+At the end of 1986, the "Österreichische Weinmarketing Service GmbH" was founded to help alleviate the consequences of this scandal through marketing measures, among other things.
+It supports and coordinates the strategic efforts of the Austrian wine industry in terms of quality and sales.
 It is financed by compulsory contributions from all winegrowers calculated from the areas under vines.
-The annual revenues amount to about 4 million euros in marketing contributions of the wine industry (1.1 cents per litre of harvested wine and 1.1 cents per litre of bottled wine put into circulation) and about 3.5 million euros in contributions from the federal provinces.
-In addition, the ÖWM receives subsidies from the European Union.
+The annual income amounts to about 4 million euros in marketing contributions from the wine industry (1.1 cents per litre of harvested wine and 1.1 cents per litre of bottled wine put on the market) and about 3.5 million euros in contributions from the Länder.
+In addition, ÖWM receives subsidies from the European Union.